reZach/secure-electron-template/README.md

 # secure-electron-template
 The best way to build Electron apps with security in mind.

+> If you are curious about what makes an electron app secure, please check out [this page]().

 ## Features
 Taken from the [best-practices](https://electronjs.org/docs/tutorial/security) official page, here is what this repository offers!